OUR WORK HERE: If you're into collectibles, this is our first column in our 38th year at the Press-Telegram.

 Fear of failure led us to journalism, and the years went by.

-Don't we ever get tired
+Don't we ever get tired of doing the same job every day for 37 years?

 Of course.
 We hanker for more stability in our job.
 We wish we knew what was going to happen in advance each day.